zowe/docs-site/docs/user-guide/configure-certificates.md

 If you use the `zwe init certificate` command this will prepare a customized JCL member using `ZWEKRING` as a template.

-A number of keytring scenarios are supported
+A number of keyring scenarios are supported:

 - Creation of a local certificate authority (CA) which is used to sign a locally generated certificate, both of which are placed into the `ZoweKeyring`.
 - Importing an existing certificate already held in z/OS to the `ZoweKeyring` for use by Zowe.
-- Creation of a locally generated certificated and signing it with an existing certificate authority, and placing the certificate into the key ring.
+- Creation of a locally generated certificate and signing it with an existing certificate authority, and placing the certificate into the key ring.

 ### Create a certificate authority and use it to self sign a certificate